-The underwriting result for the year ended 31 December 2017 is set out below and in more detail in section A.2.
+The underwriting result for the year ended 31 December 2018 is set out below and in more detail in section A.2.

-The year-on-year improvement in underwriting performance, reporting a loss of €2.3m in 2017 versus a loss of €50.0m in 2016, has been driven by improving loss ratios, through better pricing sophistication and better risk mix selection, as well as through a continued focus on sustainably reducing the cost base.
-The focus on the cost base will continue within 2018, with a restructuring programme to be completed as part of the Company's ongoing Target Operating Model ('TOM') review.
-This review will aim to further improve operational effectiveness as well as support the ambition of the business to attract and retain more customers and provide excellent customer outcomes.
-Our focus will also continue on improving our operational excellence and centralisation of activities to our operations centre in Galway and the RSA Shared Service Centre in Liverpool.
+The year-on-year improvement, reporting a profit of €2.3m in 2018 versus a loss of €2.3m in 2017, has been driven by improving loss ratios, through better pricing sophistication and better risk mix selection, as well as through a continued focus on sustainably reducing the cost base.
+A Target Operating Model ('TOM') review was carried out during the year.
+The changes involved, simplification of structures, re-engineering of processes and investment in technology, as well as continuing to invest in our data and pricing capabilities.